 The Design of the Silver Snow Falcon Coin

 Why the White Snow Falcon?
 We at the United States Gold Bureau believe the Gyrfalcon was chosen because it is a very powerful bird and is the largest of the falcon species, the size of the Snow Falcon is comparable to the very large buzzard.
 Female Snow Falcons can have a range of 20 to 26-inch wingspan and the males a 43 to 51-inch wingspan.
 No wonder they needed 1.5 oz of silver to symbolize this creature.

 On the Obverse, you will find a profile design of Her Majesty Queen Elizabeth II and the inscription “Elizabeth II”, “D.G.
 Regina” and “8 Dollars” denoting the face value of the coin as $8 Canadian Dollars.

 On the Reverse, we see the image of the Snow Falcon in mid-flight after a powerful downstroke of the larger than life wings.
 Exquisitely detailed to show every feather catching and moving the air beneath the specimen, claws ready to pounce and open beak where you can hear the “screeee” of an oncoming attack.

 How Do I Aquire the 2016 1.5 oz Snow Falcon Coin?

 Give us a call at the United States Gold Bureau!
 800-775-3504

 These larger coins are also exempt from reporting obligations in the United States and can be added to a precious metal IRA.
-To find out more about funding a precious metals IRA you can visit this page.
+To find out more about funding a precious metals IRA.